woobaik/finance_tacker/README.md

 * This project is for practicing prototype proposal, so TDD was not implemented for fast       development

-* Multiple gems are used in this project
+* Multiple gems are used in this project for fast development
   1. Devise
   2. Bootstrap
   3. Stock_quote